larguar/daily-calendar/README.md

 * Time blocks are automatically populated via a for loop
 * Data is stored to local storage on form submit
 * If data is stored in local storage, it auto populates on page load
+* If time is after work hours, header color and image change to night mode and alert is diplayed

 ## Todos
 * ~~Pull week day, long date, and current time via Moment.js~~